adamralph/minver/README.md

 The same applies if you find a bug in MinVer (consider that a challenge!) and you're waiting for a fix, but you need to ship your software in the meantime.

+### Why does MinVer fail with `LibGit2Sharp.NotFoundException`?

+You may see an exception of this form:

+> Unhandled Exception: LibGit2Sharp.NotFoundException: object not found - no match for id (...)

+This is because you are using a [shallow clone](https://www.git-scm.com/docs/git-clone#git-clone---depthltdepthgt).
+MinVer uses [libgit2](https://github.com/libgit2/libgit2) to interrogate the repo and [libgit2 does not support shallow clones](https://github.com/libgit2/libgit2/issues/3058).
+To resolve this problem, use a regular (deep) clone.

+Note that, by default, [Travis CI](https://travis-ci.org/) uses shallow clones with a depth of 50 commits.
+To build on Travis CI, [remove the `--depth` flag](https://docs.travis-ci.com/user/customizing-the-build#git-clone-depth).

 ---

 <sub>[Tag](https://thenounproject.com/term/tag/938952) by [Ananth](https://thenounproject.com/ananthshas/) from [the Noun Project](https://thenounproject.com/).</sub>